hritik-agarwal/loadBalancer/README.md

 For the purpose of project, these 2 servers are running on different ports but they could be entirely different machines.

+## Redis Caching

+- The servers are fetching data from an Image API https://jsonplaceholder.typicode.com/photos
+- The data is cached in the redis and whenever the same query is requested, the cached data is send instead of fetching it again.

 ## Nginx Server
 - The Nginx Server is running on port 8080
 - In the nginx configuration file, we set the upstream to server url of these 2 servers.